 The recommendations were accepted by the government, with the Minister of Sport, Tracey Crouch, and Matt Hancock, Secretary of State for the Department for Digital, Culture, Media and Sport, confirming that the £2 stake would be introduced in the next financial year (April 2019).

-The decision was met with an outcry by key industry figures, who stated that redundancies would be inevitable as profit margins were slashed.
+The decision was met with an outcry by key industry figures, who stated that redundancies would be inevitable as margins were slashed.

 In his Autumn Budget, the chancellor, Phillip Hammond, confirmed that the new FOBT regulation would be introduced, however its implementation would be delayed until October 2019 so that bookmakers could get their houses in order and make necessary adjustments to their business model.